miniautonomous/engine_ai/README.md

 # Introduction

 **engine_ai** is the Python-based control framework for the drone.
-It allows the user to manually drive the drone, record data with it and, once said data is uploaded to **trainer_ai** and a network trained, operate the drone in an autonomous state.
+It allows the user to manually drive the drone, record data with it and, once said data is uploaded to **trainer_ai** and a network trained, operate the vehicle in an autonomous state.

 Its functionality revolves around a Kivy UI, shown in Figure 1 below:

 <p align="center">
 <img src=./img/ui_in_action.png width="75%"><p></p>
-<p align="center"> Figure 1: The **engine_ai** UI in action!</p>
+<p align="center"> Figure 1: The <i>engine_ai</i> UI in action!</p>

-The code base is somewhat hardware agnostic, and has been ported to both the NVIDIA Jetson Nano Developer Kit and to an Intel NUC.
+The code base is somewhat hardware agnostic and has been ported to both the NVIDIA Jetson Nano Developer Kit and to an Intel NUC.
 We will focus on the installation on the Jetson Nano since this is our compute platform of choice.
 We then review the overall code structure followed by usage and functionality once deployed to a vehicle.

 # Installation

 Installation on a Jetson Nano is relatively straightforward if one uses the SD card image provided.
-This might be the best option for many users since that would bypass having to compile for the Nano the RealSense Python Library and eliminate having to deal with certain issues regarding Kivy and its backend.
+This might be the best option for many users since that would bypass having to compile for the Nano the RealSense library and eliminate having to deal with certain issues regarding Kivy and its backend.
 If the user would like to compile things from scratch off a fresh NVIDIA image, then we have notes of the things we needed to do to create an initial working compute platform.